IBM/aspera-cli/docs/README.erb.md

 ### Commands, Options, Positional Arguments

-Command line arguments are the units of command line, as parsed by the shell, typically separated by spaces (and called "argv").
-Refer to the previous section [Command Line Parsing](#parsing).
+Command line arguments are the units of command line typically separated by spaces (the `argv` of C).
+The tokenization of the command line is typically done by the shell, refer to the previous section [Command Line Parsing](#parsing).

 <%=tool%> considers three types of command line arguments: